st9007a/ComputationGraph/README.md

 - dim: The length of every dimension
 - num_dims: The count of dimensions, maximum is 4
 - name: The name of the node

+### Node \*dl.node.constant(float \*val, uint32_t \*dim, uint32_t num_dims, char \*name)

+Description: Create a node which has constant, constant will not change during optimization

+Args:

+- val: The constant value of the node
+- dim: The length of every dimension
+- num_dims: The count of dimensions, maximum is 4
+- name: The name of the node

+### Node \*dl.node.placeholder(uint32_t \*dim, uint32_t num_dims, char \*name)

+Description: Create a node which doesn't have any value

+Args:

+- dim: The length of every dimension
+- num_dims: The count of dimensions, maximum is 4
+- name: The name of the node

+### void dl.debug.info(Node \*n, int ignore_val)

+Description: Show the info of the node

+Args:

+- n: The node you want to check
+- ignore_val: set 1 not to display all values in the node, otherwise set 0